keeks-mtl/go-tennis/README.md

 ### Delete Lesson

-- The delete lesson feature allows an administrative user the ability to delete a lesson.
+- The delete lesson feature allows an user who is a staff member the ability to delete a lesson.
 - Once they click on the delete link on the book lessons page a confirmation modal pops up to confirm they'd like to delete the lesson.
 - the confirmation modal asks the user if they are sure if they'd like to delete the lesson on that date by the coach it is taught by.
 - The user has the ability to close the confirmation modal by pressing the X or the close button.